 A Different Approach

-Launching in July 2014, ILJC’s new Action Network will bring professionals, working with youth programs and policy around Illinois, together with the most innovative concepts and informed voices in financial education for an interactive summit at the Chicago Federal Reserve Bank.
+Launched in July 2014, ILJC’s new Action Network brings professionals, working with youth programs and policy around Illinois, together with the most innovative concepts and informed voices in financial education for an interactive summit at the Chicago Federal Reserve Bank.
 The goal is to establish a new network of like minded advocates, working in different ways and different places, to accomplish a common objective: giving more young people the tools they’ll need to build secure, comfortable and productive lives.

 - Step 1: Convene a group of caring, committed individuals who could make a difference for the youth whose lives they touch everyday - if they had the knowledge, resources, and support.